 You can absolutely spend a full day or even multiple days, especially if you’re a Disney enthusiast.
 However, a half-day in either the morning or afternoon is worthwhile, too.

-The park is relatively small and home to rides that are similar to the Magic Kingdom at Walt Disney World Resort, Disneyland Paris, and Disneyland Resort in Anaheim.
-The park tickets are less costly than most Disney theme parks so if you choose to visit for a half-day, your wallet won’t suffer too much.
+The park is relatively small and home to rides similar to the Magic Kingdom at Walt Disney World Resort, Disneyland Paris, and Disneyland Resort in Anaheim.
+The park tickets are less costly than most Disney theme parks, so if you visit for a half-day, your wallet won’t suffer too much.

 Consider how much time you are spending in Hong Kong.
 If the answer is just a few days, a half-day at the park will allow you to explore the rest of the things to do in Hong Kong with kids (the list is long).
 Ocean Park is another Hong Kong theme park that we like to visit, too.

 The time of year that you visit definitely matters.
 Summer heat and humidity in Hong Kong are brutal.
 If you are not used to this weather and need to visit during the summer, it would be wise (especially with young kids) to break the visit into two half-days.

 One half-day could be first thing in the morning, and another could happen in the evening.
 I have written a guide for visiting this Disneyland in the summer.